General Admission to the College

 - Discuss educational/career interests,

-- Determine and plan curricular needs, and
+- Determine and plan curricular needs,

 - Register for classes

-Admission to a Curriculum
+Admission to a Academic Program of Study

 Apart from the general admission requirements for acceptance by the College, some curricula have additional requirements for admission; these are listed under lfcc.edu/pathways.
 Admission to the college does not guarantee admission to credit programs with restricted enrollments or competitive admissions requirements.
 Students are advised to consult with their academic advisor to discuss their educational interests and the requirements for admission to specific curricula.
 Students who do not meet all program admission requirements may be placed in another appropriate curriculum or be considered non-curricular while completing prescribed developmental courses or other course prerequisites.